DashBouquet/dashbouquet.github.io/frontend-technical-policy.md

 ## Frameworks

 We support following frameworks:
-* AngularJS
+* AngularJS 2
 * ReactJS
-* Meteor (+ Angular or React)
+* Loopback/strongloop

 ### AngularJS

 Use following guidelines to build perfect apps:
 * ToddMotto https://github.com/toddmotto/angularjs-styleguide

-For new apps it's preferred to use:
-* BabelJS as ES6 transpiler
-* NG-Forward as pre-Angular2 syntax sugar

 Angular-Material is preferred framework for building modern UI.
-AngularStrap is also acceptable.
+Bootstrap 4 is also acceptable.

 ### ReactJS

-WIP
+* Use Immutable + Redux if possible

-### Meteor
+### Loopback

-For new apps it's preferred to create meteor-backed apps which require realtime communications & web + mobile approach.
+* Use loopback as a preferred backend framework
+* Put most of the functionality into a separable components for later reuse

 ###